MasterAM/CacheSimTestGenerator/README.md

 This utility is used for running the tests and gathering the data for the 3rd section of the exercise.

+*Note:* this is a version with reduced functionality for the t2 server.

 Installation
 =